linux-system-roles/ha_cluster/README.md

   * stonith and resources
   * resource defaults and resource operation defaults
   * resource constraints
+  * stonith levels, also known as fencing topology
 * The role can be used to configure a non-running container or VM image.
   However, in this mode, the role is limited to only install cluster packages.